 "[N]ames are presumed to be far easier to remember than numbers and technical terms," the WMO website says.
 "Many agree that appending names to storms makes it easier for the media to report on tropical cyclones, heightens interest in warnings and increases community preparedness."
 Basically, people in the path of the storms will remember and pay attention to media reports about Hurricane Bertha than they would Hurricane Two.

 And so the names come, in alphabetical order, off a set of six lists maintained by the WMO.
 The six lists rotate.
-So the names used in 2019 (Andrea, Barry, Chantal, Dorian, Erin, etc.) for example, will come around again in 2025.
+So the names used in 2020 (Arthur, Bertha, Cristobal, etc.) for example, will come around again in 2026.
 (This is true for hurricanes in the Caribbean, the Gulf of Mexico and the North Atlantic.
 The lists differ in other parts of the world.)

 For the record, only 21 names are on each list in the Atlantic/Gulf of Mexico/Caribbean region.
 Don't look for names beginning with Q, U, X, Y or Z (sorry, Zelda).
 And if the storms start really piling on, and forecasters need more than the 21 names in the same season, they turn to the Greek alphabet (Alpha, Beta, Gamma, Delta, Epsilon and hello Zeta).
 Before 1979, the storms were named after only women, but then men were introduced to the mix and now the two alternate.

 And the six lists stay the same unless a storm is particularly devastating, deadly or damaging.
 Then those hurricane names are retired, as in Hurricane Andrew, Hugo and Katrina.
 Nobody wants to see a warning for Hurricane Katrina pop up again.
+(It was replaced with Katia).
 Hurricane Florence and Michael also were retired at the end of the 2018 season after they walloped North Carolina and Puerto Rico, respectively.

-Not including the 2019 hurricane season, 89 Atlantic hurricane or tropical storm names have been retired, and considering the damage left behind from Hurricane Dorian in the Bahamas, it almost certainly will join the list.
+Not including the 2020 hurricane season, 89 Atlantic hurricane or tropical storm names have been retired.